 And for the most part, we totally agree with that sentiment...

 ...except, for instance, when it makes sense to decelerate and sustain the release of the nutrient so the body can absorb over time as it travels through the GI tract.
-And that's what we do with Magnesium, B Vitamins, 5-HTP, and Melatonin.
-(Here's a short animated video that explains why Jigsaw uses sustained release technology.)
+And that's what we do with Magnesium, B Vitamins, and 5-HTP.

-If your doctor has told you this, we respectfully ask that you pass this article along to them so they can get a fresh perspective on why sometimes, tablets are preferred.
+If your doctor has told you this, we respectfully ask that you pass this article along to them so they can get a fresh perspective on why sometimes, tablets could be the preferred option.